 This article explains how to report a crime to law enforcement or other government agency.
 It covers everything from reporting a crime in you local neighborhood, to informing the authorities of criminal behavior on the internet.

-How to Report Crimes and Criminal Activity to the Authorities
+How to Report a Crime to the Police

 For law enforcement and regulatory agencies at the federal, state, local and international level, The Internet Crime Complaint Center provides a central referral mechanism for complaints involving Internet related crimes.

-FBI Crime Tips – http://www.fbi.gov/becrimesmart.htm – Use this website to submit information about those who are breaking the lqaw.
+FBI Crime Tips – http://www.fbi.gov/becrimesmart.htm – Use the FBI Crime Tips website to submit information about those who are breaking the law.

 Submit a Crime Tip – http://www.wetip.com/ – WeTip is an independent, non-profit organization that has been in continual operation since 1972.
 WeTip was founded on a key idea, this idea, many people with information about crime, are reluctant to report it, due to fear of reprisal.
 WeTip is the answer to that concern.

 If you have any questions about how to report a crime, or submit a crime tip, please post a message below.